What is a Personal Accountant? (15 Things Personal Accountants Do)

 11. Checking the Legality of Transactions

-Finally, and perhaps most importantly, a personal accountant examines financial records for accuracy and legal compliance.
-If you fill out a form incorrectly, such as a tax form, the best case scenario is that you file an amended return with the IRS.
+Most importantly, personal accountants check financial records for accuracy and legal compliance.
+If you fill out forms incorrectly, like tax forms, you might need to file amended returns with the IRS.

-What is the worst-case scenario?
-You will face tax evasion charges.
-This is possible if the IRS conducts a tax audit and discovers that you withheld material information.
-The IRS defines tax evasion as a felony punishable by fines, imprisonment, or both.
+What’s the worst case?
+You could face tax evasion charges.
+This can happen if the IRS audits you and finds you withheld information.
+The IRS considers tax evasion a serious crime.

 12. They aid in the assessment of business performance.

-Your economic records detail your company’s financial situation as well as its operational results.
-A personal accountant helps you better understand your company’s financial situation.
+Your financial records show your company’s money situation and results.
+A personal accountant helps you understand your company’s finances better.

 13. Help With Retirement Planning

 A financial advisor can help you plan for retirement and withdrawals.
-They can help you reduce the possibility of running out of money by assisting you in managing your sequence of returns risk.
-By determining an appropriate withdrawal rate, your accountant can manage the risks of low returns in a portfolio.
+They help reduce the chance of running out of money.
+They manage sequence of returns risk.

 14. Contributes to the Growth of Your Professional Image

-Having a personal accountant adds a professional touch to the success of an entrepreneur.
+Having a personal accountant adds a professional touch to entrepreneurs.

-An accountant’s promptness and organization can also help you improve your reputation.
+An accountant’s speed and organization can also improve your reputation.

 15. You’ll have a better chance of being approved for a loan.

-Banks and financial institutions frequently require extensive financial calculations before sanctioning a loan.
-A personal accountant can help you prepare and organize this information before applying for a loan, greatly increasing your chances of acceptance.
+Banks often require detailed financial information before approving loans.
+A personal accountant can prepare and organize this information.
+This greatly increases your chances of approval.

-Accountants play an important role in assisting clients in estimating their needs and communicating the loan’s goal to the bank.
-They can also help their clients figure out how to qualify for a mortgage with passive income.
+Accountants help clients estimate their needs.
+They also communicate the loan’s purpose to the bank.
+They can help clients figure out how to qualify for mortgages with passive income.

 Can You Be Your Own Personal Accountant?

-If you cannot afford a personal accountant, going the Do it yourself route is a great option.
-However, it will take more time and effort.
-You’ll also have to deal with the time-consuming task of filing your own tax returns.
+If you can’t afford a personal accountant, doing it yourself is great.
+But it takes more time and effort.
+You’ll also spend time filing your own tax returns.

-Consult a certified public accountant (CPA) at the very least, and ask how you can maximize your deductibles to get a bigger tax break.
+At minimum, talk to a certified public accountant (CPA).
+Ask how you can maximize deductions to get bigger tax breaks.

 Personal Accountant Vs. Financial Advisor: What’s The Difference?

-It’s important to note that a personal accountant is not the same as a financial advisor; many people confuse accountants with financial advisors.
-Financial advisors, also known as financial planners, specialize in three areas: budgeting, debt management, and investing.
+A personal accountant is not the same as a financial advisor.
+Many people confuse the two.
+Financial advisors (also called financial planners) focus on three areas: budgeting, debt management, and investing.

 Check Out>>> How To Prepare For A Financial Audit 2022